jianshu93/metaT_directionality_check/README.md

 ### Comparison between directionality_check.pl (this pipeline) and dirseq (https://github.com/wwood/dirseq) software developed by Ben.
 Woodcroft.

 This is a comparison using the NTO RNA seq dataset (manuscript in preparation).
 You need to remove ribosomal RNA reads first and then run blastn to have the tabular output as explained above (95% query alignment ratio and 98% identity).
-For those samples, if the reads mapped to anti-sense ratio is far below 50%, then you can be confident that you are actually sequencing RNA reads but not DNA.
-If reads mapped to anti-sense ratio is very close 50%, then you probably have DNA contamination during RNA sequencing.
+For those samples, if the reads mapped to anti-sense ratio is far below 50% (or above 50%, close to 100%), then you can be confident that you are actually sequencing RNA reads but not DNA.
+If reads  ratio mapped to anti-sense is very close 50%, then you probably have DNA contamination during RNA sequencing.
 That being said, S14, S17,S18, S19, S20, S21 are contaminated RNA sequencing by DNA.
 Other samples look nice.

 ![dirseq_all_new](https://user-images.githubusercontent.com/38149286/133333611-63f681e2-8efa-44ac-880c-0c28ab5da360.jpg)